 We are open seven days a week from 8 AM to 5 PM, holidays included.

 Two weeks (14 days).
-Unlike some other resupply providers, we do not charge by the day past your estimated date.
+We do not charge by the day past your estimated date.
 If your resupply date is in late September we will have your buckets available at the ranch until our closing date, after which they will be shipped out for disposal.
 We can’t keep your bucket over the winter.
 We will try to contact you to determine your plans, so please make sure you let us know how to contact you (email is best).

 If you have a misfortune or change of plans, there are several options.
 You can give your resupply to someone else.
 Simply give them your claim check (sign it on the back).
 You can contact us to have your bucket returned to you.
 If you have paid our service fee and you sent it by Priority Mail there is no charge if unopened.
 If you sent it Parcel Post or other means, we are unable to return your bucket (period).
 Let us know soon if you won’t be picking up your bucket.